-In the summer of 2017, Spark Placemaking began activating public spaces through Spark Lafayette-West Lafayette in partnership with and funded by the Cities of West Lafayette and Lafayette.
-This is a two-city partnership to activate public places in both downtowns with temporary public programming.
-Every week we’ve been setting out shaded comfortable seating, chess games, corn hole, ping pong tables, giant chess, and giant jenga for visitors to enjoy.
-And we’re working with local artists who are paid for their site-specific work and we employ three local staff members on a part-time basis to staff and manage the space with our team.
+The items included at these pop up public places included shaded and comfortable seating, chess games, corn hole, ping pong tables, giant chess, and giant jenga for visitors to enjoy.
+And we worked with local artists who are paid for their site-specific work.
+The project also employed two local staff members steadily on a part-time basis to program and manage the space with our team.
 Photos from this program can be found here.

 This project began through connections with city leaders made by Indianapolis-based developer Craig VonDeylen of Deylen and Blackline and by Eric Lucas of MKSK Studios.
 The cities then invited our team to engage with the community and stakeholders and design and test ideas for the summer and fall of 2017.
 Read newspaper coverage of the project in the Lafayette Courier Journal here and here.
 And check out a video story from WLFI.

 The postcard project offers people a free opportunity to color, fill out, and send out a postcard anywhere in the world.
 Local Lafayette artist, Stacy Bogan created two postcard images for Spark Lafayette-West Lafayette, that visitors of all ages have been enjoying filling out and sending.
 You can see them here and here